czakon/CarND-LaneLines-P1/writeup.md

 ## Objective:

-* To make a pipeline that finds the lane lines in images of roads.
-Using Canny edge detection and Hough transforms.

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"
-[image_cs]: ./intermediate_images/color_select_solidWhiteCurve.jpg "final"
+[image_cs]: ./intermediate_images/color_select_solidYellowCurve.jpg "final"
 [image_final]: ./intermediate_images/final_solidWhiteCurve.jpg "final"

+* To make a pipeline that finds the lane lines in images of roads.
+Using Canny edge detection and Hough transforms.
+The output will look like the image below.

+![alt text][image_final]
 ---

 ### Reflection